 - Opt for lean meats and healthy fats.
 Stay away from foods that fatty, such as fried chicken, sausages, foods dressed in creamy sauces, and high fat snack foods, such a potato crisps, salted refined crackers and sour cream dips.
 Instead, choose lean meat, chicken without skin, fish and eggs, and avoid foods with too much added oil, butter, or margarine.

-We are here to help you manage Gestational Diabetes Mellitus for better health in Durham, NC
+We are here to help you manage Gestational Diabetes Mellitus for better health

 We know how scary it can be to find out that you have gestational diabetes, but you don’t have to tackle it by yourself.
 While you are the most important activist in promoting your healthy pregnancy, it is also critical to receive testing, monitoring, and guidance from a qualified provider for the most successful management and treatment of GDM.